vijender-singh/IRODS/README.md

 # iRODS: Integrated Rule-Oriented Data System

 A guide to what iRODS is, why it exists, and how it benefits large-scale data management — with a particular focus on bioinformatics and genomics data archiving.
+The repo will also have pages that provide introductory commands.

 ---